Earl S. Piper: Later Service

 Piper was ordered back to the United States in July 1946 and assumed duty as assistant chief of staff for logistics with Troop Training Unit, Training Command, Amphibious Forces, Pacific.
 He served in this capacity under Major General LeRoy P. Hunt until June 1948, when he was sent to Newport, Rhode Island, for instruction at the Naval War College.

 He graduated in June 1949 and joined the headquarters of Fleet Marine Force, Atlantic at Norfolk, Virginia.
-Piper served again as assistant chief of staff for logistics under his previous superior, general Hunt, before he joined the headquarters of commander in chief, U.S. Naval Forces, Eastern Atlantic and Mediterranean in Naples, Italy under Admiral Robert B. Carney.
+Piper served again as assistant chief of staff for logistics under his previous superior, general Hunt, before he joined the headquarters of commander in chief, U.S. Naval Forces, Eastern Atlantic and Mediterranean in Naples, Italy, under Admiral Robert B. Carney.

 Piper completed two years of duty there and returned to the United States for duty as director, Senior School at Marine Corps Schools, Quantico under Lieutenant General Clifton B. Cates.
-He later held command of 2nd Combat Service Group at Camp Lejeune, North Carolina and his unit consisted of engineer company, signal company, military police company, ordnance company, supply company, transport company and several Marine ammo companies, which provided support for 2nd Marine Division.
+He later held command of 2nd Combat Service Group at Camp Lejeune, North Carolina, and his unit consisted of engineer company, signal company, military police company, ordnance company, supply company, transport company and several Marine ammo companies, which provided support for 2nd Marine Division.

 His final assignment came in September 1954, when he was appointed commanding officer, Marine Barracks at Washington Navy Yard.
 Piper held this assignment until his retirement on June 30, 1957, after 30 years of commissioned service.
 Upon his retirement from active service, he was advanced to the rank of brigadier general on the retired list for having been specially commended in combat.

 Death

 Brigadier General Earl S. Piper died on July 7, 1979, in Winter Park, Florida.
-He is buried with his wife Elizabeth at Cathedral Church of Saint Luke Memorial Garden in Orlando, Florida.